 My newborn was in his incubator, I couldn’t hold or touch him.
-I couldn’t do much for him except sitting beside him for as long as I could and talking to him, telling him that he would be okay, and complimenting him for being so strong.
+I couldn’t do much for him except sit beside him for as long as I could and talk to him, telling him that he would be okay, and complimenting him for being so strong.

 So I did the only thing that made sense to me so that my son could hear my voice and feel my support.
 I read.

 The Little Prince was perfect, I swear that he breathed better whenever I started reading.
 For me, this book is many books in one book.

 The story of a pilot who gets stranded in the desert and meets a strange little man who loves his flower and trained a fox leaves the right amount of story to the reader’s imagination and evokes deep feelings of love, and of the adventure that is growing up.

 I have read it many, many times to my boy now, and he simply loves it.